Puzzlepart/spfx-solutions/Pzl.Part.Tiles/README.md

-## Modern Tiles
+# Modern Tiles

+## Summary

-This web parts makes it possible to create tiles in your modern intranet.
+This webpart makes it possible to create tiles in your modern intranet.
+Just connect the webpart to a list using the webpart property pane.
+Also specify which fields the webpart should use to render; Description, Background image, Open in new tab, Url and order.
+Also set a fallback image if no background image is set.

 ### Building the code